HeyFang/parkEz/README.md

 site doesnt have any configured db for recording selected spots into db...

-i am completely new to backend programming, n somehow tricked my teacher into believing this site works :P but now i do want to complete it. :)
+Now i do want to complete it. :)
 You guys can help me complete it, all you need to know are basics of front end, php and mysql.